 Presumably, what follows would be the dream that he has.
 It covers much of his career at the school starting with his first day in 1870 when a clean-shaven Mr. Chippings arrives with no previous teaching experience.
 His first time in the classroom is disastrous as he lets the boys get out of hand with their disruptive questions and continual interruptions.
 They physically attack him just as the headmaster arrives, prompting a stern warning to Mr. Chips to enforce discipline if he plans to maintain control of his classroom.
 He does so in a rather harsh fashion, punishing the entire class by making them miss a crucial soccer match.
 For years afterward, he remains relatively isolated from the friendly banter that often accompanies teacher-student relations at the school.

 It's at the insistence of fellow teacher Staefel (Paul Henreid, a few years before Casablanca) that Mr. Chips agrees to go on a walking tour of the Alps.
 He meets Katherine in the mountains, and they begin an awkward if charming relationship.
 He is, admittedly, terrified of women, but she is such a calming presence that he cannot resist wanting to spend more time with her.
 She is the first person who seems to understand him.
 She too is touring the continent, but she and her friend are on bicycles.
-By accident, Chips and Katherine meet again as they depart a boat that has been floating down the Danube, and she convinces him to waltz with her that night at a party in an enormous ballroom.
+By accident, Chips and Katherine meet again as they depart from a boat that has been floating down the Danube, and she convinces him to waltz with her that night at a party in an enormous ballroom.
 The next morning, she has to depart by train, and he goes to the station with her, running after the train once she kisses him goodbye.
 It's a cliched moment nowadays, but placed within the context of this sentimental drama, it still manages to elicit an emotional response from viewers.

 The final portion of Mr. Chips' dream (or flashback, if you prefer) involves the war years.
 Despite having retired already, Chips is asked to serve as headmaster when all of the younger men enlist to serve in World War I. Several of the boys sign up as soon as they are old enough, and it's a sobering moment when Chips has to read out the names of the war dead, and we recognize several of the former students as being on the list.
 Among the first he has to read is that of Peter Colley, whose wife and child Mr. Chips has been visiting at Colley's request.
 The movie doesn't make a great deal of the depths of the loss to England of that generation of young men, but then that would take the focus off Mr. Chips and he is the center of attention for the film.
 It's really more about how the war and the deaths of all those boys he taught affect him rather than how it might have had an impact on the school or the other boys.

 I've never been fond of movies about teachers.
 They always try to ennoble the profession and the people who practice it.
 Not everyone can be as beloved as Mr. Chips, certainly, and not everyone should be.
 Yet when people watch a film like Goodbye, Mr. Chips, they start to judge all teachers by the standards set by fictional characters like Mr. Chips.
 Live, flesh-and-blood teachers have good days and bad days.
 Some of us are strong when it comes to lecturing, and others are strong at garnering class participation.
-Some have effective classrooms because they are disciplinarians, and others create welcoming environments by being more lax about the rules.
+Some have effective classrooms because they are disciplinarians, and others create welcoming environments by being laxer about the rules.
 We never get to see the other teachers performing in Goodbye, Mr. Chips, and in truth, we don't even get to see Mr. Chips teach that often.
 However, I suppose everyone would want a teacher who could manage to get a class through a passage in Julius Caesar while outside the city of London is being bombed.
 I just don't think all teachers would be up to that task, nor would many of us even feel it is appropriate to endanger students during such a time.
 That's why no one should choose a fictional teacher to serve as a role model to actual people.

 No comments: